Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Experimental details

-For evaluation, diverse top-100 molecules were selected based on the docking score after generating 64,000 candidates while ensuring a property constraint of QED $> 0.5$.
+For evaluation, diverse Top-100 molecules were selected based on the docking score after generating 64,000 candidates while ensuring a property constraint of QED $> 0.5$ and satisfying our training synthesizability (i.e., positive).
 Diversity is maintained using a pairwise Tanimoto dissimilarity filter of $0.5$ between the molecules.
 We excluded negative samples to make sure that the overall evaluations are conducted on synthesizable molecules.

-We conduct experiments on five pockets from the LIT-PCBA \citep{tran2020lit}.
-The target name and the Protein Data Bank (PDB) ID of the protein structures used as docking targets are shown in \Cref{tab:lit-pcba}.
-The PDB structures were used to compute the docking scores of the generated molecules in \Cref{tab:sbdd}.